Although rosacea can't be cured, treatment can help keep the symptoms under control.

 If rosacea is affecting your eyes (ocular rosacea), you may require further treatment.

 For example, you may need to use lubricating eye drops or ointment if you have dry eyes, or oral antibiotics if you have blepharitis.

-If initial treatment is ineffective or you develop any further problems with your eyes, you will need to be referred to an eye specialist called an ophthalmologist for further assessment and treatment.
+If initial treatment isn't effective or you develop any further problems with your eyes, you'll need to be referred to an eye specialist called an ophthalmologist for further assessment and treatment.

 Next review due: 08/07/2019